-Penal Code 30315 PC is the California statute that makes it a crime for a person or company to possess armor-piercing bullets and ammunition.
+Penal Code 30315 PC is the California statute that makes it a crime to possess armor-piercing bullets and ammunition.

-If a person was prohibited from owning a gun and still possessed these bullets, then a D.A. could charge the person under both:
+If you were prohibited from owning a gun and still possessed these bullets, then a D.A. could charge you under both:

 - Penal Code 30315, and